Skip to content

 4. Value literals must match the declared value type: string literals for str, integer literals for int.

-5. Value enum variants CANNOT carry tuple or struct data — they are simple value variants only.
+5. Value enum variants must not carry tuple or struct data; they are simple value variants only.
 Combining (str) value type with Variant(int, int) data fields is a compile error.

 Type checking rules